 There has never been a better time to get into the art of DJing.
 Technology has brought a once very expensive hobby/profession into the mass market for beginners.
 Every major manufacturer of high-end DJ equipment now offers affordable digital DJ controllers.

 An outstanding entry-level controller with a professional layout.
 It also comes with full software and tutorials.

 Entry Level DJ Controller Reviews

 With so much choice it can be difficult to know which controller you should buy.
-Let’s check out the top DJ controllers currently available for beginners.
+Let’s check out the best DJ controller currently available for beginners.
 Plus you can always jump to the full review for many of these controllers if you want more information.